-Withdrawal from Class:
+Withdrawal from Class

 The administration of this institution has set deadlines for withdrawal of any college-level courses.
 These dates and times are published in that semester's course catalog.
 Administration procedures must be followed.
 It is the student's responsibility to handle withdrawal requirements from any class.
-In other words, I cannot drop or withdraw any student.
-You must do the proper paperwork to ensure that you will not receive a final grade of "F" in a course if you choose not to attend the class once you are enrolled.
+In other words, the instructor cannot drop or withdraw any student.
+You must submit the proper paperwork before the given date and time to ensure that you will not receive a final grade of "F" in a course if you choose not to attend the class once you are enrolled.

-Student Grievance Procedures:
+Student Grievance Procedures